Last Updated on March 3, 2021 by Christine Kaaloa

 Tip: If you’re looking for the official India tourism office (it would probably look a little more well-kept).
 Asking a rickshaw driver to take you to the official tourism office will be shifty.
 You should have a written address and enforce that you want to go there.

 Ten minutes into my friends’ meeting with the tour agent, …

 The tour agent tossed in a couple more stops on the itinerary to dim the flames.
 My friends caved in without a fight.
 Upgraded tour?
 Not quite.
 A couple of extra sights, maybe a nicer hotel at one of the locations.
 Nothing much had changed and the changes didn’t reconcile how much was already paid.
 With Dan’s name and credit card on the line, they’d take whatever they could get, rather than risk upsetting the scam system.

-How I got off a scam tour and got my money back
+How I got out of a Delhi tourist scam and got my money back

 I was the agent’s more difficult case.
 He was really angry with me, because I wanted off and I refused to back down.

 Tour Termination.
 A refund for the rest of my unused trip.

 Living in New York City, you learn to fight until you get your way.
 From Con Ed or Sprint bills overcharging me, I’d been on the phone unbudgingly with supervisors fighting for each penny.
 It’s the principle.